Alexander Teachers of the Mountain Region

 Alexander Technique is typically taught in a series of private lessons.
 It is also taught in group classes in performing arts schools, continuing education programs, and other venues.
 Lessons help you become aware of habits you may have overlooked that interfere with your natural coordination.
 You learn how to let these patterns unwind and release their grip on you.
 In this way you can consciously redirect your whole self into an expanding state of being and functioning.
 Direct experience under a teacher’s guidance helps you learn to go about your daily activities with more and more ease.

-The Alexander Technique is taught at Eastman and Julliard Schools of Music, American Physical Therapy Association, American Dance Festival, Bryn Mawr Rehabilitation Hospital, and other institutions.
+The Alexander Technique is taught at the Juilliard and Eastman Schools of Music, American Physical Therapy Association, American Dance Festival, Bryn Mawr Rehabilitation Hospital, and other institutions.

 Students of the Alexander Technique have included: Julie Andrews, David Ben Gurion, Raymond Dart, John Dewey, Aldous Huxley, Jeremy Irons, James Earl Jones, Paul McCartney, Paul Newman, Lynn Redgrave, George Bernard Shaw, Sting, Robin Williams, and many others.